RED-USO/Cyber-Mastery/README.md

-# Cyber-Mastery
+# ELK STACK PROJECT
-Automated ELK Stack Deployment
+# Automated ELK Stack Deployment
 The files in this repository were used to configure the network depicted below.

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the filebeat-playbook.yml file may be used to install only certain pieces of it, such as Filebeat.
 Install ELK